The Drums: Career

 with Jonny Pierce appearing as a single artist.

 On April 3, 2023, The Drums released their first single in years, "I Want It All", as well as announced a U.S. summer tour.
 Pierce says of the single: "The song emerged from the longing and the pain that stemmed from a loveless childhood.
 It is only in the past few years that I have really begun to understand what happened to me as a boy, which has helped me to start to build my own bridge toward real love."
 On May 11, Pierce shared two more singles, "Plastic Envelope" and "Protect Him Always".

+In 2024, one of the singers is the guest star from the children's television in Yo Gabba Gabbaland and perform the song, "Ch-Ch-Change".